An unspoken testimonial to any nonprofit organization is when an... More ►

 - Volunteer opportunities are in the San Francisco Bay Area and Austin, TX, primarily Monday through Friday from 9:00 a.m. to 4:00 p.m., as well as a few evening and weekend opportunities.

-Most of our volunteers serve as computer tutors.
-As a tutor, you work one-on-one with learners, providing instruction that responds to learners’ needs in real-time.
-This can include teaching basic skills such as using a mouse and keyboard, searching the Internet for information, communicating via social media, using e-mail and Skype, and creating documents such as resumes.
-Most volunteer computer tutors serve at computer labs in senior centers around San Francisco.
+The SF Connected program serves older adults and adults with disabilities.
+As a computer lab tutor, you will work one-on-one with learners, providing instruction that responds to learners’ needs in real-time.
+This can include teaching basic skills such as using a mouse and keyboard, searching the Internet for information, communicating via social media such, using email and Skype, and creating documents such as resumes.

 Computer Teaching Assistant

-Experienced volunteers may be able to be placed as assistants, translators, or instructors in classes of up to 12 learners in senior centers and affordable housing developments around the San Francisco Bay Area.
+Experienced volunteers may be able to be placed as assistants, translators, or instructors in classes of up to 12 learners in senior centers and affordable housing developments around the San Francisco Bay and Austin Areas.
 Curriculum is currently available in English, Spanish, Russian, Chinese, and Vietnamese.

 Ready to start volunteering?
 Please complete the form below to apply!
 Someone will be in contact with you shortly with next steps.